stdm/stdm.github.io/ISSDS-2020.md

 We invite contributors to present their ideas at the workshop (stage 1), to engage in collaborative advancement sessions (stage 2) and, to  continue the development of a Reference Framework for Data Science as an activity in the international data science community (stage 3).

-## Important dates 2020
+## Important dates

+- Pre-registration: Until January 16, 2020, via [Doodle](https://doodle.com/poll/5cnee9sknimx55y3)

-- Abstract submission: January 16 (registration happens by submitting an extended abstract (1-2 pages) containing one’s own hypotheses / findings / preliminary ideas on the subject to [alho@zhaw.ch](mailto:alho@zhaw.ch)
+- Abstract submission: January 16, 2020 (registration happens by submitting an extended abstract (1-2 pages) containing one’s own hypotheses / findings / preliminary ideas on the subject to [alho@zhaw.ch](mailto:alho@zhaw.ch)

-- Workshop (stage 1): February 27 (13:00-19:00, ZHAW campus Winterthur; every participant is given a speaking slot of a few minutes to present own ideas, with ample time to discuss; apero provided)
+- Workshop (stage 1): February 27, 2020 (13:00-19:00, ZHAW campus Winterthur; every participant is given a speaking slot of a few minutes to present own ideas, with ample time to discuss; apero provided)

 ## Organizers

 -	Dr. Thilo Stadelmann, Prof. AI/ML, ZHAW School of Engineering

 - Dr. Michael L. Brodie, visiting scholar, Harvard School of Engineering and Applied Sciences